legumeinfo/pandagma/README.md

     The nth listed GFF file corresponds to the nth listed FASTA file.
     Also note that there are blocks for annotation_files and fasta_files, and for annotation_files_extra and fasta_files_extra.
     The former, main set should list annotation sets that you consider trustworthy and "central" in some respect.
-    The latter (data_extra) may be problematic in some way - for example, with questionable assemblies or annotations, or perhaps annotations for other species in the genus.
-For the main set, both homology and synteny information is used in the clustering.
+The latter (data_extra) may be problematic in some way, or may be from outgroup species.
+    For the main set, both homology and synteny information are used in the clustering.
     Annotations in the extra set are placed into clusters from the main set, using only homology information.

 6. Start the run.
 The examples below assume a run using `config/family_7_3.conf`

    This workflow is best run in an HPC environment.
 If your environment uses job scheduling such as slurm, then you will modify a batch submission script to submit and control the job.
 Examples are provided for calling the pandagma workflows using singularity and conda.

-7. The typical usage for the family workflow is to run all steps from `ingest` through `ks_calc`; then evalute the Ks peaks and add a `ks_peaks.tsv` file to the data_fam directory; and then run the remaining steps (see **8** below)l.
+7. The typical usage for the family workflow is to run all steps from `ingest` through `ks_calc`; then evalute the Ks peaks and add a `ks_peaks.tsv` file to the data_fam directory; and then run the
+   remaining steps (see **8** below).

-    An intermediate output file, `ks_peaks_auto.tsv`, is located in the work directory, stats subdirectory: `out_family_7_3/stats`.
+    An intermediate output file, `ks_peaks_auto.tsv`, is located in the work directory, stats
+    subdirectory: `out_family_7_3/stats`.
     This should be examined for biological plausibility, along with the other Ks results (histograms) in that subdirectory.
-    The `ks_peaks_auto.tsv` file can be copied to the data directory (data_fam in this case) and named `ks_peaks.tsv` -- editing it if necessary to reflect known or suspected WGD histories.
+    The `ks_peaks_auto.tsv` file can be copied to the data directory (data_fam in this case) and named `ks_peaks.tsv`
+    -- editing it if necessary to reflect known or suspected WGD histories.
 See the example in get_data/get_family_7_3.sh.

 8. Run steps `ks_filter` through `summarize`.
     The family workflow can be run straight through, without providing a `ks_peaks.tsv` file; but the file does permit fine-grained control of Ks thresholds, appropriate for each species pair.
     The typical usage for the family workflow is to run all steps from `ingest` through `ks_calc`; then evalute the Ks peaks and add a `ks_peaks.tsv` file to the data_fam directory; then run the steps `ks_filter` through `summarize`.
 In step 8 here, we run that last set of steps.

 9. Examine the output, and adjust parameters and possibly the initial chromosome correspondences.
     Output will go into a directory composed from a provided prefix name (default "out") and information about key parameter values, e.g.

           out_family_7_3

     The summary of the run is given in the file stats.[parameters].txt .
     Look at the modal values in the histograms, the report of proportion of each assembly with matches, etc.

 10. Optionally (for both the pangene and family workflows), run steps `align`, `model_and_trim`, and `calc_trees`.
     These steps align all families (or pangenes), then calculate HMMs of each alignment; then realign to the HMMs and trim out the non-match-state characters, and then calculate gene trees for each trimmed alignment.
-    The output will include corresponding directories, which will be copied to the indicated output directory, with the other results.
+    The output will include corresponding directories, which will be copied to the indicated output directory,
+    with the other results.